pranav-kale-01/LetterShelf/README.md

 # Letter Shelf

 A Clean, Fast, and Easy to Use Email Client that sorts newsletters from regular emails.
-LetterShelf is build using Flutter along with Google's Gmail API and Firebase.
+LetterShelf is built using Flutter along with Google's Gmail API and Firebase.

 ## Screenshots